 deciding to participate individually or as a group;

 choosing which data submission mechanism to use.

-Individual and Group Participation
+Individual, Group and Virtual Group Participation

 Individual participation means a clinician receives payment adjustment and feedback based on their individual performance.
 The clinician is identified by their National Provider Identifier (NPI) which is tied to a Taxpayer Identification Number.

 Group participation means each clinician in the group is evaluated equally, with payment adjustment and feedback aggregated and determined by the group’s performance.
 Reporting is done through a single group TIN, with at least two MIPS-eligible clinicians identified by NPI and who have reassigned their Medicare billing rights to the group TIN.

 Virtual group participation means solo practitioners and groups of 10 or fewer clinicians can come together "virtually" (regardless of specialty or location) to participate in MIPS for a performance period of a year.
 A virtual group identifier number will be assigned to the group and each clinician will be assessed and scored as a group.
 Virtual groups are required to aggregate their data across the virtual group for each performance category.

 Clinicians have multiple options for submitting data: